Best children’s books of 2020 reveal a growing diversity

 (Greenwillow, ages 8 to 12)

 Watch sea otters and battle a giant wave, along with Vega and Deneb.
-Two young orcas search for lost family, meet unique friends and deal with the dangerous impact of pollutants ad global warming on their undersea world, which is vividly rendered in this novel through words and pictures.
+Two young orcas search for lost family, meet unique friends and deal with the dangerous impact of pollutants and global warming on their undersea world, which is vividly rendered in this novel through words and pictures.

 By Linda Sue Park